goldcove/specs/BEPv1.md

 The Folders field lists all folders that will be synchronized over the current connection.
 Each folder has a list of participating Devices.

+The Device ID is the SHA-256 (32 bytes) of the device X.509 certificate.
+See [How device IDs work] in the Syncthing documentation.

 Each device has an associated Flags field to indicate the sharing mode of that device for the folder in question.
 See the discussion on Sharing Modes.
 The Device Flags field contains the following single bit flags:

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1